Jordan Montgomery is another Yankees rookie success story

 “It don’t bother me,” Montgomery said of his relative anonymity.

 Montgomery, 24, came out of nowhere to win the fifth spot in spring training.
 Even manager Joe Girardi didn’t bring up Montgomery’s name at the beginning of spring training as a rotation contender.
-Girardi usually casts a net so wide you almost think guest spring-training coaches, like Ron Guidry, might have a shot.
+Girardi usually casts a net so wide you almost think guest spring training coaches, like Ron Guidry, might have a shot.

 Montgomery just put his head down and mowed down batters in the spring.
 He has been composed, especially after things have gone a little wrong.